FAR-Lab/Mobile_HRI_Lab_Hub/Lab1/Readme.md

 ### For this lab, you will need:
 1. Smart Phone (Laptop or Tablets also work) -- The main required feature is that the phone needs to connect to WiFi and display a webpage.
+2. To work in a group of 3 (encouraged) to 4 people (if necessary).

 ### Deliverables for this lab are:
 1. 5 Storyboards